planetfederal/workshops/workshops/suiteintro/doc/source/apps/gx/advancedmap.rst

 .. _apps.gx.advancedmap:

-Creating Popups with Feature Info
+Creating popups with feature info
 =================================

 For our final exercise, we will create a GeoExt map application with: